Rolex watch murder: Jonaris's defence

 Jonaris also revealed his painful childhood while on the stand.
-He said that when he was young, his Singaporean mother Elizabeth Seet divorced his father, Tengku Abdul Hamid Thani (who was the brother of the Sultan of Kedah), before she remarried with Robert Seah.
-He recounted that he and his younger brother were abused by his stepfather and mother, who often physically abused them and considered them "outsiders" while treating their own two children well with love.
+He said that when he was young, his Singaporean mother Elizabeth Seet divorced his father, Tengku Abdul Hamid Thani (who was the brother of the Sultan of Kedah), before she was married to Robert Seah.
+He recounted that he and his younger brother were abused by his stepfather and mother, who often physically abused them and considered them "outsiders" while treating their own two children well and with love.
 The couple used to force Jonaris to kneel for hours and clipped clothes pegs on his ears, fingers, lip and tongue.
 He would be made to chew raw chilli and stand in front of a mirror for hours, and often got caned and hit by a belt.
 He also claimed that his mother told him to say he was her nephew and not her son in public.
 The child abuse suffered by Jonaris was confirmed by his mother who took the stand and gave her testimony, and Seet said that her second husband Seah disliked her sons from the previous marriage and asked her to consider them as her nephews rather than her children.
 When asked by the trial judge if she considered her son fit enough to be punished, Seet replied yes.

 Dr Chan Khim Yew, who was the prosecution's psychiatrist, assessed Jonaris and found that he was not suffering from depression or any abnormality of the mind.
 He said that Jonaris was able to clearly describe how he murdered Poh, and his emotions before and during the time he murdered Poh, as well as able to feel fear that Poh might report him to the police.
-Besides, Jonaris was still able to enjoy the company of his girlfriend and acquaintances and mixed well with people around him, as well as enjoying sex with Saifon and working hard in his jobs up till the day of the Rolex watch murder; these signs of behaviour, according to Dr Chan, did not fit the description of those suffering from depression.
-His supposed compulsion and obsession with the watch were not signs of a mental illness and it did not mean that one who was abused as a child would suffer from any mental disorders.
+Besides, Jonaris was still able to enjoy the company of his girlfriend and acquaintances, and mixed well with people around him, as well as enjoying sex with Saifon and working hard at his jobs until the day of the murder; this behaviour, according to Dr Chan, did not fit the description of someone suffering from depression.
+His supposed compulsion and obsession with the watch were not signs of a mental illness and it did not mean that a person who was abused as a child would suffer from any mental disorders.
 Many of his colleagues and friends noted that Jonaris was his usual self at the time he executed the murder plot.